 A key goal of a retirement plan is to ensure someone’s savings will last as long as their retirement does.

-That means building a plan that can account for uncertainties such as the impact of potential market downturns and rising life expectancies — today, 25% of 65-year-olds are likely to live to age 90.1 Fortunately, there are tools that can help strengthen retirement plans by complementing existing saving and investing strategies.
+That means building a plan that can account for uncertainties such as market volatility and rising life expectancies – today, about 33% of 65-year-olds will live to age 90.1 Fortunately, there are tools that can help strengthen retirement plans by complementing existing saving and investing strategies.

 Annuities and life insurance are two products that can provide benefits such as growth opportunities and potential tax advantages.
 Here is an overview of the role these products can play in a comprehensive retirement plan, along with considerations to help determine if they might be a good fit.

-Some types of annuities allow retirement savings to grow over time — increasing potential future income — while offering some protection from market drops.
+Some types of annuities allow retirement savings to grow over time – increasing potential future income – while also offering a degree of protection from market drops.
 This growth is typically tax-deferred, which may be appealing for people who are looking for additional sources of tax-deferred retirement savings beyond accounts such as IRAs and 401(k)s.
-Watch this 3-minute video for more signs that an annuity might fit in a financial plan.

 Keep in mind that annuities come with fees in exchange for their benefits.
-Annuities also typically don’t allow owners to withdraw all of their money during the early years without paying penalties, making them a better complement to plans that have other sources of liquidity for cash needs.
-Take a closer look at these and other important considerations in “5 Questions to Ask Yourself About Annuities.”
+Annuities also typically don’t allow owners to withdraw all of their money during the early years without paying penalties, making them a good complement to plans that have other sources of liquidity for cash needs.

-With many options to choose from, putting a portion of your savings into an annuity can be a good strategy to ensure a steady stream of income and tax-deferred growth potential.
-Work with a financial advisor to determine if an annuity is right for your retirement plan.
+For some, putting a portion of your savings into an annuity can be a sound strategy to ensure a steady stream of income and tax-deferred growth potential.
+Work with a financial professional to determine if an annuity is right for your retirement plan.

 Life insurance policies are designed to help provide financially for loved ones after you’re gone.
 But some policies go beyond protection.